Cancer By the Numbers

 2 Number of times I had my hair done by a genius in Minneapolis who figured out how to put extensions on freshly chemo’d heads.

-2 Number of houses I lost to wildfires during my cancer journey.
+2 Number of houses I lost to wildfires during cancer

 .5 Number of houses my insurance company reimbursed for the losses.

-2 Number of cars that crashed into rental properties my family owns during my cancer journey.
+2 Number of cars that crashed into rental properties my family owns during cancer

-1 Number of cars that crashed into the coin laundry my family owns during my cancer journey.
+1 Number of cars that crashed into the coin laundry my family owns during cancer

 1 Number of those drivers who were insured.

-4 Number of times my car was broken into during my cancer journey.
+4 Number of times my car was broken into during cancer

 170 Approximate number of essays I’ve written about cancer.

 42,000 Cost of the shot I had after each chemo session